Super snacks!

 • Cheddar cheese with a slice of apple

-• Dried apricots and other types of dried fruit.
+• Dried apricots and other types of dried fruit

-• Bananas - easy to carry and eat when out of the home.
+• Bananas - easy to carry and eat when out of the home

-Make your own ‘trail mix’ or even better, ask your children to help you make it.
+• Make your own trail mix or even better, ask your children to help you make it.
 Keep it in a big glass jar for future use.
 It should contain: raisins, sultanas, pumpkin seeds, sunflower seeds, and dried cranberries.
 A great mix of essential micronutrients there.
+Nuts are a great source of protein, but because of nut allergies, mums are nervous about buying them.
+If your child is definitely NOT allergic, then mix some nuts in too.

 • Drinks: Water is the most important and nutritious drink your child could have.
 Encourage him/her to drink water before anything else.
 After water, freshly squeezed apple or orange juices are available in small cartons or containers.
 Small cartons of milk are also a good choice.
 Again, read labels and make sure that nothing is added.
 Unfortunately, there are very few choices of healthy nutritious drinks for children as most drinks sold commercially contain masses of sugar.

-Some tips on snacking:
+Some tips on snacking

-• Watch out for foods which say ‘fat free’ ‘sugar free’ ‘low sugar’ ‘low fat’.
+• Watch out for foods which say ‘fat free’ ‘sugar free’ ‘low sugar’ or ‘low fat’.
 Check labels as these claims are made to encourage you to purchase the food, but they still may be full of calories.

 • Don’t give children too many choices.
-Offer them the healthy food and say ‘here you are’, don’t say ‘would you like’.
+Offer them the healthy food and say ‘here you are’, don’t say ‘would you like?’.
 It gives them the option to say ‘no’.
 If they are hungry and there is nothing else on offer, they will eat what you give them.
 Only offer healthy snacks though!

 • Change the snacks each day – they will get bored with the same old chunk of pineapple!